hgn/perfume/README.md

   similar to kernel tracepoints, ensuring consistent data parameters for each event.
 Parameters cannot be changed after the registration phase (`perfume_register()`).
 Meaning a registration with a dedicated signature is required for each user event tracepoint.
+(Info: `USER_EVENT_REG_MULTI_FORMAT` may support different formats, but has other drawbacks as name unambiguously.
+  It is currently not supported by `perfume`).
 - **System Limits**: Currently, a maximum of 32,000 user events are allowed on a single system, this should be enough for anybody.